AnnexGameDev/Annex/docs/index.md

 has_toc: false
 ---

-Annex is a toy 2D game development framework targeted at software developers with little to no experience in game development.
+Annex is a toy .net core 2D game development framework targeted at software developers with little to no experience in game development.

 Games developed with Annex:
 * [BounceBack](https://github.com/MatthewChrobak/BounceBack)